ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+After it executes the value of c is 7.
+The operators are c and c+d and they are used to assign a value to c

 ## Question 3